lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 3. What are the three types of integer types?
 4. What is the main difference between them?
 5. What is a good way to create an id column with unique values?
 What are the three types that could be used?
 6. What are the two types of decimal numbers?
-What is their behavior?
+What i
-7. How does Float point type split?

 ## SQL COMMANDS
 #### CREATE a new TABLE
 - CREATE TABLE "teachers" (id bigserial, first_name varchar(25), last_name varchar(50), school varchar(50), hire_date date, salary numeric);